National treasure of France

-A National treasure of France is a cultural good of major importance to the heritage of France from the point of view of art, history, or archeology.
-It is officially designated as such when a particular good has been the subject of a refusal of an export certificate which temporarily prevents its exit from the territory of France.
+A national treasure of France is a cultural good of major importance to the heritage of France from the point of view of art, history, or archaeology.
+It is officially designated as such when a particular good has been the subject of a refusal of an export certificate, which temporarily prevents its exit from the territory of France.
+Once authorities confer national treasure status on an object, they have 30 months (during which the object may not leave France) to raise the funds for its purchase.
+If France acquires a declared treasure, this entitles its seller to exercise a 90% tax reduction.
+Of the 266 items declared a national treasure in the first 30 years of the program, nearly 75% had been successfully acquired by France.